joosep-proggers/joga_sequelize/README.md

 # joga_sequelize

-Yoga themed articles/news type website with a database connection.
+Yoga themed articles/news type website with a database connection using Sequelize.